fhirfly/google_fhir_utils/README.md

 1. Add IG to FHIR.
 To Execute: node add_ig_to_fhir_store.js

-Adds specfied Implementation GUIDE to FHIR Store.
-This enables Profile Validation on a given FHIR Store in the Google Cloud.
+Adds specfied IMPLEMENTATION_GUIDE to FHIR Store.
+Having IG resources stored on the FHIR Server enables Profile Validation on a given FHIR Store in the Google Cloud.
 ImplemetationGuides are downloadable distributions that contain a known file strucuture that defines the IGs data structure.

 This file structure consists of JSON files for the following structural profile FHIR Resources:
   Implemetation Guide